Taifa of Seville: Relations with Christian kingdoms

 The Taifa of Seville was one of many taifas to pay tribute to Christian kingdoms for protection and military support.
 The army size of the Taifas were recorded to be often small and so they relied on paying mercenaries and other Christian kings to support their military efforts.
 This increase in tribute led to a rise in taxation in Seville which resulted in the increasing unpopularity of al-Mu'tamid.
-Revolts occurred towards the end of his reign, these events were likely an advantage to the Almoravids when they conquered the Taifa of Seville.
+Revolts occurred towards the end of his reign, and these events were likely an advantage to the Almoravids when they conquered the Taifa of Seville.

 Along with monetary contributions, al-Mu'tamid would assist Alfonso VI by turning over his brother, Garcia, who was taking refuge in Seville.
 In exchange, al-Mu'tamid had access to Alfonso VI’s knights in his war against the Taifa of Granada, one of Seville’s greatest enemies.
 This alliance would not be strong, as al-Mu'tamid would fight against Alfonso VI with the Almoravids in the 1086 Battle of Sagrajas and later bargain for his support by offering his daughter-in-law to the Christian king in a marriage pact when Yusuf ibn Tashfin moved to conquer the taifa.

 Taifas of the 11th century saw Christians and Muslims fight alongside each other, as would the Christian kingdoms to their north.
 Seville was no exception to this policy, relying on Christian mercenaries to bolster their forces.
 After the united Muslim Almoravids invaded al-Andalus, this occurrence would become less frequent.